publiclab/publiclab-archive/notes/Anice/12-13-2018/how-is-the-value-of-red-isolated-from-nir-for-ndvi-if-the-modified-digital-camera-makes-use-of-the-red-filter-and-is-calibrated-the-tools-from-the-infragram-filter-kit.md

 ---
-title: NDVI: How is NIR value removed/separated from the RED+NIR that enters the red channel when using a single camera?
+title: 'NDVI: How is NIR value removed/separated from the RED+NIR that enters the red channel when using a single camera?'
 tagnames: ndvi, nir, infragram, answered, question:general, first-time-poster
 author: Anice
 path: /notes/Anice/12-13-2018/how-is-the-value-of-red-isolated-from-nir-for-ndvi-if-the-modified-digital-camera-makes-use-of-the-red-filter-and-is-calibrated-the-tools-from-the-infragram-filter-kit.md